 At the beginning of the year, it’s good to review graphing and make your expectations clear on what you expect when students turn in a graph.

-1. Graphing Checklist: A great way to reinforce your graphing expectations is to have them visible for students.
+1. Graphing Poster: A great way to reinforce your graphing expectations is to have them visible for students.
 This graphing checklist can be placed in student binders or hung on the wall for students to reference when they work on a graph.

-2. Turner's Graph of the Week: This stellar website has a weekly graphing worksheet that is sure to engage students.
+2. Turner’s Graph of the Week: This stellar website has a weekly graphing worksheet that is sure to engage students.
 Graphing topics are timely, relevant, and engaging.
-Don't miss this one!

 4. Smart Graphs: This digital activity has students read through a scenario and decide which is the best type of graph to represent events in the story.